minrag/minRAG/README.md

 - OpenAITextEmbedder uses the bge-m3 model by default.
 - DocumentChunksReranker uses the bge-reranker-v2-m3 model by default.
 - OpenAIChatCompletion uses the Qwen2.5-72B-Instruct model by default.
-All of the above models can be modified within the components.

 ## Development Environment